 Pregnancy, birth and parenting are shared life events — all your loved ones are welcome at Community Midwives.
 I invite you to include your partner, older children, and/or other support persons at interviews, appointments, prenatal groups and the annual community picnic.

-Prenatal appointments last up to an hour and typically take place at my home office, 3530 Lucia Crest in Madison on Mondays and Tuesdays, 9:30am-5:30pm.
+Prenatal appointments last up to an hour and typically take place at my home office, 3530 Lucia Crest in Madison on Tuesdays and Wednesdays, 9:30am-5:30pm.
 Most women choose to begin visits between 10 and 13 weeks.
 We meet once a month until 28 weeks, then every two weeks until your last month.
 At 36 weeks, the appointment takes place in your home.
 I can familarize myself with directions to your house, you can introduce me to your space and we can review supplies.
 If labor begins after 36 completed weeks and you and your baby appear healthy, you're safe to stay home.
 Remaining visits take place in my office, where we meet weekly until birth.